spirosbond/CallerFlashlight/README.md

 android.permission.WRITE_EXTERNAL_STORAGE

 Special thanks to...
-- All my beta testers, especially odynik for "renting" me his Galaxy Nexus, in order to fix some bugs...
+- All my beta testers, especially plutoattack and odynik for "renting" me their phones, in order to fix some bugs...
 - PuR3v1L for his support and help with the code.
 - Myrsinimk for the texts.
-- Donors: @popouser, @User_99
+- Donors: @popouser @User_99
-- Translators: @User_99, @cyberniko
+- Translators: @User_99, @cyberniko, Ryo567

+Distributed under: GPLv3

 License for the logo:
 Creative Commons (Attribution-Noncommercial-No Derivative Works 3.0 Unported)

+Cheers